 Kenneth P. Ruscio

-Kenneth P. Ruscio took office as the 26th president of Washington and Lee University on July 1, 2006.
-An alumnus of W&L and a distinguished scholar of democratic theory and public policy, President Ruscio previously served as the dean of the Jepson School of Leadership Studies at the University of Richmond from 2002 to 2006.
+Kenneth P. Ruscio served as the 26th president of Washington and Lee University from July 1, 2006, to Dec.
+31, 2017.
+An alumnus of W&L and a distinguished scholar of democratic theory and public policy, President Ruscio was named Emeritus Professor of Politics and President Emeritus by the University's Board of Trustees when he stepped down from the presidency.
+He will take office at president of the Virginia Foundation for Independent Colleges on May 1, 2017.

 Ruscio earned his B.A. in politics from Washington and Lee in 1976, and a master of public administration (1978) and a Ph.D. in public affairs and public administration (1983), both from Syracuse University's Maxwell School of Citizenship and Public Affairs.

-Ruscio guided the University through a revitalization of the Spring Term, a four-week academic term that offers intensive study for students and creative approaches to teaching for faculty.
-Also during his tenure, the W&L School of Law has implemented an innovative curriculum that prepares students for a rapidly changing profession.
+Ruscio guided the University through a revitalization of its Spring Term, the four-week academic term that offers intensive study for students and creative approaches to teaching for faculty.
+Also during his tenure, the W&L School of Law implemented an innovative curriculum that prepares students for a rapidly changing profession.

 Ruscio has authored articles, book reviews, essays and a book, "The Leadership Dilemma in Modern Democracy" (2004).
 He has served as national president of Omicron Delta Kappa, the national leadership society begun at W&L in 1914 that now has chapters at more than 300 campuses.
 He has led and served on dozens of academic, professional and civic committees.
-Ruscio serves on the boards of the Council of Independent Colleges and the American Association of Colleges and Universities (AAC&U).
-He is currently the immediate past chair of the AAC&U. In recognition of his scholarly and professional accomplishments, Washington and Lee's chapter of Phi Beta Kappa inducted Ruscio as an alumni member in 2008.
+Ruscio served on the boards of both the American Association of Colleges and Universities (AAC&U) and the Council of Independent Colleges (CIC), and he chaired the AAC&U board.
+In recognition of his scholarly and professional accomplishments, Washington and Lee's chapter of Phi Beta Kappa inducted Ruscio as an alumni member in 2008.
 He has also received the Jepson School's James MacGregor Burns Award for contributions to leadership studies.

 Ruscio is married to Kimberley O'Donnell Ruscio.
 They have a son, Matthew, who is a 2012 graduate of St. Lawrence University.